salt-labs/portal/README.md

-# portal
+# Portal

-A static site portal for demonstration purposes.
+A static site portal used for demonstration purposes.